io7lab/IO7FuPython/README.md

-# IO7 Framework for Micropython(esp32)
+# IO7 Framework for MicroPython (ESP32)

-This is a part of io7 IOT Platform https://github.com/io7lab to help build an IOT device.
+This is part of the io7 IoT Platform (https://github.com/io7lab) to help build IoT devices.

-With this library, the developer can create an io7 ESP32 IOT devices with Micropython.
+With this library, developers can create io7 ESP32 IoT devices using MicroPython.

 # 1. IO7FuPython Introduction

-This can be used to create an io7 IOT Device.
-The initializaiton function can be called with either a configuration option or all parameters
+This can be used to create an io7 IoT device.
+The initialization function can be called with either a configuration option or all parameters.

 1. Configuring the Device
-* with all arguments
+* With all arguments
 ```python
     from IOTDevice import Device